Smart Labs Now Logo

 Platelet Count

 This measures the number of platelets in your blood.
-Both high and low platelet counts can indicate various health issues like thrombocytopenia (low platelet count) or thrombocytosis (high platelet count).
+Both high and low platelet counts can indicate various health issues, such as thrombocytopenia (low platelet count) or thrombocytosis (high platelet count).

 Mean Platelet Volume (MPV)